tensorpack/tensorpack/examples/Colorization/README.md

 Training will take a while (authors reports 21 days).
 Acceptable results should be obtained within 5 epochs.
 You can download and play with the pretrained model [here](http://models.tensorpack.com/Colorization/).

-During training, Tensorboard should output visualizations like
+During training, Tensorboard should output visualizations of the training-data like

 <p align="center"> <img src="siggraph16-tb.jpg" width="100%"> </p>

+Each pair is ground-truth (left) and prediction (right).

 3. Inference on an image and output in current directory: